ebzzry/ebzzry.github.io/en/fkd/emem.md

 stuffs all the resources needed into the output file making it easy and conducive to view the output documents on devices like phones and tablets.

-Take note that the document title that will be used is the basename of the input file.
+Take note that the document title inside the file will be used is the basename of the input file.
 So, for `README.md`, it will generate `<title>README.md</title>` in the head tag.
 If you format your Markdown files, such that the first two lines look like:

 ```
 Foo Bar